Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 24 Image]({{ "/images/synapse/azure-adls2-config-24.png" | prepend: base }}){: .center-image }

-From there click on `> FILE SYSTEMS` to expand it and select the file system you are using for this tutorial.
+From there click on `> CONTAINERS` to expand it and select the container you are using for this tutorial.

 ![Azure ADLS Config 25 Image]({{ "/images/synapse/azure-adls2-config-25.png" | prepend: base }}){: .center-image }